 Over these three years, students will study Medieval Realms, the Early Modern World with specific emphasis on Britain under the Tudors and Stuarts (circa 1500 to 1700) and the making of the 'Modern World', with emphasis on Britain 1750 to 1918.
-They will also study the French Revolution in Year 8 and the history of America from Revolution to Civil War in Year 9.
-The course provides a broad overview of the development of British and European History, while allowing the opportunity to explore some topics in depth.
+They will also study the French Revolution in Year 8 and the history of America from Revolution to the start of the 20th Century in Year 9.
+The course provides a broad overview of the development of British and European History, including Empire and slavery, while allowing the opportunity to explore some topics in depth.
 The History Department is always looking to stimulate students beyond the classroom, and there is at least one visit each year which can lead to a piece of coursework.
-Recent visits have included the Tower of London, Hampton Court Palace and the Black Country Museum.
+Recent visits have included the Tower of London, Hampton Court Palace and the Black Country Living Museum.

 YEARS 10 and 11